PixelQuinn/blossom-bot/README.md

 - Roll Dice: !roll 2d10, this command will roll 2 ten-sided dice.
   Can also use modifiers for more table top like rolls; ex: !roll 2d10+4 will roll 2d10 then add 4 and display the total.

 - Random Number: !rng 1 10, generates a random number between 1-10.

+- Purge: !purge is the first moderation command of blossom-bot. !purge 10 deletes the last 10 messages in the channel, for example.

 - Documentation: !docs, links you to here.